Please review the eligibility criteria below.

 A: No, the waivers are only available for undergraduate tuition.

-Q: How many undergraduate international students actually receive awards?
+Q: How many undergraduate international students receive awards?

 Q: How much of my tuition is covered by the waivers?